qubic/wallet-app-dapp/README.md

 Requests all accounts in wallet.
 Method parameters: _None_

-On success, an array of `RequestAccountsResult` is objects is received:
+On success, an array of `RequestAccountsResult` objects is received:

 | Property | Type   | Value                                 |
 | -------- | ------ | ------------------------------------- |